learn-co-curriculum/phase-4-rails-resources-destroy/README.md

 request and that there is no content to send in the response.
 We're also not sending any payload of data in the body of the request.

-One thing to watch out for: if you the API doesn't return JSON data, and you try to read the response data from a `fetch` request, you will get an error:
+One thing to watch out for: if the API doesn't return JSON data, and you try to read the response data from a `fetch` request, you will get an error:

 ```js
 fetch("http://localhost:3000/birds/3", {